-The Dunedin Study has recently completed Phase 45, and its 94% retention rate of the 1,037 participants who joined the study at birth in 1972 largely reflects its founding value of authentic trust that Professor Poulton stands strongly by.
+The Dunedin Study has recently completed Phase 45, and its 94% retention rate of the 1,037 participants who joined the study at birth in 1972 and 1973 largely reflects its founding value of authentic trust that Professor Poulton stands strongly by.

 Professor Poulton’s first exposure to The Dunedin Study was in 1985 at Phase 13 when employed as a research assistant and interviewer, and he has met virtually every study member since joining the Study permanently in 1995.

 “What we are now seeing more clearly than ever is differences in people’s life trajectories, but the exact nature of what explains these differences is only now being properly investigated.